401(k) Net Unrealized Appreciation (NUA) Rules And Caveats

 Fortunately, the reality is that the NUA distribution strategy is a choice, not an ‘obligation’ or a requirement.
 In other words, the investor doesn’t have to do it, and even if he/she does, the NUA strategy doesn’t have to be executed with all of the stock.
 As long as there are records to identify the share lots in the first place (and those lots were assigned to an individual employee’s account), it’s permissible to cherry pick them, whether from a profit-sharing plan or ESOP.
 Which means it often will be worthwhile to delve through the historical purchase transactions, just to identify which lot(s) may be appealing for NUA.

 One straightforward approach is simply to set a cost basis threshold – for instance, don’t do NUA for any stock with basis more than 20 cents on the dollar.
 So if the company currently trades for $80/share, only do NUA on the shares with cost basis of $16 or less, and roll over the remaining shares to an IRA (along with anything else in the employer retirement plan, per the lump sum distribution requirement).
+And for those who want to liquidate the stock after distribution, but spread out the tax impact, it may be feasible to do the NUA distribution (triggering taxes on the cost basis) late in one tax year, and then complete the subsequent sale (with long-term capital gains rates on the NUA gain) early in the subsequent tax year (and even hedge the risk during the intervening period with a short-term put option).
+And notably, the NUA gain may even be eligible for the 0% Federal rate on long-term capital gains, especially if there is little other ordinary income to fill the bottom tax brackets.

 However, it is still important to ensure full compliance with the rules.
 Which means don’t forget that the NUA distribution has to be a full lump sum distribution in that year, where the end-of-year account balance must read zero!
 The retiree can roll what he/she doesn’t want to NUA distribute, but it all must leave the account!
 In addition, an NUA distribution can only occur after a triggering event, which means it’s necessary to wait until a triggering event occurs, and it’s important that when any distribution occurs after the triggering event, that must be the year for the NUA distribution (or the opportunity is lost until the next triggering event).